Kaunos: Hellenistic period and Roman rule

-After Alexander's death, Kaunos, due to its strategic location, was disputed among the Diadochi, changing hands between the Antigonids, Ptolemies, and Seleucids.
+After Alexander's death, Kaunos, due to its strategic location, was disputed among the Diadochi, changing hands between the Antigonus I Monophthalmus, Lysimachus, Demetrius I Poliorcetes and Ptolemies.

+In the early 2nd century BC, Rhodes bought Kaunos from Ptolemy's generals for 200 talents.
 Because of differences between the Hellenistic kingdoms, the Roman Republic was able to expand its influence in the area and annex a considerable number of Hellenistic kingdoms.
-In 189 BC the Roman senate put Kaunos under the jurisdiction of Rhodes.
-At that time it was known as the Rhodian Peraia.

-In 167 BC this led to a revolt by Kaunos and a number of other cities in western Anatolia against Rhodes.
+The city remained reluctantly under Rhodian control until 167 BC.
+In 167 BC there was a revolt by Kaunos and a number of other cities in western Anatolia against Rhodes.
 As a result, Rome discharged Rhodes from its task.
 In 129 BC the Romans established the Province of Asia, which covered a large part of western Anatolia.
 Kaunos was near the edge of this province and was assigned to Lycia.

 In 88 BC Mithridates invaded the province, trying to curb further expansion by the Romans.
 The Kaunians teamed up with him and killed all the Roman inhabitants of their city.
 After the peace of 85 BC they were punished for this action by the Romans, who again put Kaunos under Rhodian administration.
+By the end of the 1st century BC, Kaunos was once again independent, although Dio Chrysostom suggests that the Rhodians later reestablished some form of control over the city.
 During Roman rule Kaunos became a prospering sea port.
 The amphitheater of the city was enlarged and Roman baths and a palaestra were built.
 The agora fountain was renovated and new temples arose.

 Byzantine era

 Kaunos was christianized at an early date and when the Roman Empire officially adopted the Christian faith, its name changed into Caunos-Hegia.

+During the Byzantine period, Kaunos was part of Lycia, its bishop held the 15th position in rank under the metropolitan of Myra.

 Decline of Kaunos

 From 625 AD onwards Kaunos was faced with attacks by Muslim Arabs and pirates.
-The 13th century brought invasions by Turkish tribes.
+The 13th century brought invasions by Turkish beyliks.
 Consequently, the old castle on the acropolis was fortified with walls, giving it a typical medieval appearance.
-In the 14th century the Turkish tribes had conquered part of Caria, which resulted in a dramatic decrease in sea trade.
+In the 14th century the Turkish beyliks had conquered part of Caria, which resulted in a dramatic decrease in sea trade.

-The resulting economical slump caused many Kaunians to move elsewhere.
+The resulting economic slump caused many Kaunians to move elsewhere.
 In the 15th century the Turks captured the entire area north of Caria and Kaunos was hit by a malaria epidemic.
 This caused the city to be abandoned.
 The ancient city was badly devastated in an earthquake and gradually got covered with sand and a dense vegetation.
 The city was forgotten until Richard Hoskyn, a Royal Navy surveyor found a law tablet, referring to the Council of Kaunos and the inhabitants of this city.
 Hoskyn visited the ruins in 1840 and published his account in 1842, making knowledge of the ancient city once more available.